agence2dav/oc6/README.md

 - prepare to switch between all rights for edituser or adminuser in admin and editbuttons
 - add newtrick page different from edittrick
 - try again to fix enable save button on formtag
+- update fixtures to produce more articles and reshape how works randomobjects
-- todo: make bypages using paginator
+- make bypages using paginator

+### 12 recover password
+- todo: make workin mail
+- todo: cleanup code